-Welcome to your ProTrainings First Aid Course.
-This course can be taken as a classroom, online or blended course.
-This manual goes with most of our courses and gives supporting information to your course.
+Welcome to your ProTrainings First Aid at Work First Aid Course.
+First Aid at Work courses can only be taken as a classroom course.
+This manual goes with all of our First Aid at Work courses (EFAW and FAW versions) and gives supporting information to your course.
 There may be subjects covered in this manual that were not on your course but you may find them interesting.
+If you are completing the Annual Refresher course, this is available also as a 100% online course at www.profaw.co.uk.